Genesee Depot, Wisconsin: Historic sites

 Many buildings in Genesee Depot are the originals from the late 19th and early 20th centuries, including "the original section of St. Paul's Catholic Church (Hwy 83 & D), built in the early 1870s; the James Proctor House (Hwy 83 by bridge spanning Genesee Creek) also dating back to the 1860s, behind which stood the Genesee Woolen Mill; and the new railroad depot built in 1897 after the first one burned down.
 This station building was relocated slightly south of where it originally stood on Hwy 83 and currently is Mama D's Coffee shop."; this business is currently known as Mama D's Coffee Shop.
 The original town hall, now the Wales-Genesee Lions and Lioness Club, was built in 1912 and is on the National Register of Historic Places.

 Another historic site in Genesee Depot is Ten Chimneys, the home of Alfred Lunt and Lynn Fontanne, so known because among the three buildings on the site, there are ten chimneys.
 Lunt and Fontanne's residence in Genesee Depot was their summer home and a popular gathering place for theater people.
 It is decorated with original pieces and collections of the Lunts from the early 20th century.
 It is now open as a house museum.

 Education

 Magee Elementary, in the Kettle Moraine School District, serves students in grades K-5.
 Named after John Magee, who helped bring the railroad through Genesee Depot, the school was completed and opened in 1922.
 It was remodeled in 1989 to accommodate a larger enrollment, which stands at about 320 students.

 Churches

 St. Paul Parish

 St. Paul Roman Catholic Parish, part of the Archdiocese of Milwaukee, was founded in 1863.
 In 1961 a new church was built down the road from the original site to accommodate the growing congregation.
 A K-8 school was also built, and remodeled in 1997.
 In 2006 the second church was demolished and a new one completed in the fall of 2007.

-Crossing Community Church

-Crossing Community Church, the former Brandybrook Church of Wales, relocated to Genesee Depot in 2017.
-The church is a non-denominational Christian church located in Depot Crossing Center, connected to Mama D's and the Genesee Depot Post Office.